Hồ Ngọc Hà: 2013: Got To Dance judge

-Ho Ngoc Ha did a catwalk with supermodel Thanh Hang in a dress inspired by poisonous mushrooms designed by Cong Tri during the 11th Đẹp Fashion Show.
-She was a judge of Got To Dance along with dancer Alfredo Torres, Vietnamese-American hip hop dancer Dumbo and dance choreographer Tran Ly Ly.
-She was the face of Samsung and featured in many other commercials.
+Hồ Ngọc Hà did a catwalk with supermodel Thanh Hang in a dress inspired by poisonous mushrooms designed by Cong Tri during the 11th Đẹp Fashion Show.
+She was a judge of Got to Dance along with dancer Alfredo Torres, Vietnamese-American hip hop dancer Dumbo, and dance choreographer Tran Ly Ly.

-On 5 August 2013, at Asian Music Stars Show held by China's CCTV, with the participation of many singers from 10 countries and regions, she performed live two songs Runaway (Mãi Mãi Về Sau) and Hãy Thứ Tha Cho Em (Please Forgive Me).
+On 5 August 2013, at Asian Music Stars Show held by China's CCTV, with the participation of singers from 10 countries and regions, she performed live two songs "Mãi Mãi Về Sau" ("Runaway") and "Hãy Thứ Tha Cho Em" ("Please Forgive Me").

-On 12 August 2013, Hãy Thứ Tha Cho Em (composed by Duong Khac Linh, written by Hoang Huy Long) and Giấu Anh Vào Nỗi Nhớ (Keep You In My Thought) (Chau Dang Khoa) were released in two different music styles.
-Her unique voice was concentrated with nice dance choreography and her perfect figure.
-There were three music videos in three different styles for this song, which had hardly happened in the Vietnamese music industry.
-In the making of these versions, she and 50 people crew kept working in 4 days at several studios in District 2 & 9 (Ho Chi Minh City) for 15 different sets, 12 uniquely designed costumes and 1 month for post production.
-At the16th Green Waves Award, she won "Single of the Year" Award for Hãy Thứ Tha Cho Em and Top 10 Favorite Singers.
+On 12 August 2013, she released songs "Hãy Thứ Tha Cho Em" (composed by Duong Khac Linh, written by Hoang Huy Long) and "Giấu Anh Vào Nỗi Nhớ" ("Keep You In My Thought").
+At the 16th Green Waves Award, she won "Single of the Year" Award for "Hãy Thứ Tha Cho Em" and the Top 10 Favorite Singers.

-2014: X Factor and Ho Ngoc Ha Live Concert 2014
+2014: X Factor and Hồ Ngọc Hà Live Concert 2014

-On 12 May 2014, she released the album Mối Tình Xưa (Old Love) which was inspired by classic genres from 10 years ago.
-The album included 11 songs composed by Duc Tri, Nguyen Hong Thuan, Chau Dang Khoa, Pham Toan Thang, with a classic love song vibe.
-"It could be said that I use these 11 songs to tell a story about my 10 year including career, love and failure," she shared.
+On 12 May 2014, she released the album Mối Tình Xưa ("Old Love"), which was inspired by classic genres from ten years ago.
+The album included eleven songs composed by Duc Tri, Nguyen Hong Thuan, Chau Dang Khoa, and Pham Toan Thang.
+"It could be said that I use these 11 songs to tell a story about my 10 years including career, love and failure", she said.

-She got a deal to be a judge of X Factor's first season in Vietnam.
-Despite poor rating, she still contributed her best and became the favorite judge among the jury.
-She also gave a hand to help Giang Hong Ngoc win the top prize.
-At the same time, she released the music video for My Baby (composed by Do Hieu).
+She accepted a deal to be a judge on X Factor's first season in Vietnam.

-On 20 November 2014, her Live Concert was held in Gem Center, Saigon.
-Talking about this show, she revealed to be performing a musical narrative.
-Her 8 hits were linked together to make a 40 minute long emotional musical story with choreography by John Huy Tran and Ngoc Tu.
-She even decided to invite John-Paul "JP" San Pedro, a famous American dancer and choreographer who used to work with Janet Jackson, Jennifer Lopez, Britney Spears, Christina Aguilera, and Miley Cyrus.
-Live Concert 2014 was the milestone of her 10-year singing career.
+On 20 November 2014, her live concert was held in the Gem Center in Saigon.
+Her eight hits were linked together to make a 40-minute-long musical story with choreography by John Huy Tran, Ngoc Tu, and American choreographer John-Paul "JP" San Pedro.
+Live Concert 2014 was the capstone of her 10-year singing career.